10 Best Things to do in Shibuya, Tokyo

 We had such a good time wandering through Shibuya with our guide.
 The night started with a beer and a big “kanpai!” before heading into the yokocho, a narrow indoor alley crammed with more than 30 tiny bars.

-We’d never have found it on our own, and that was the magic of this tour, each stop felt like being let in on a secret.
+We’d never have found it on our own, and that was the magic of this tour; each stop felt like being let in on a secret.
 From sizzling wagyu beef skewers to savory izakaya classics, the food was plentiful, and the drinks kept coming (with an all-you-can-drink stop halfway through, we couldn’t resist trying a few new favorites).

 Between bites, our guide shared stories about Tokyo nightlife, pointed out landmarks like the neon glow of Shibuya Crossing and the Hachiko statue, and led us through alleys buzzing with laughter and clinking glasses.
 It felt like being out with a group of local friends rather than a tour.
 By the end of the night, we were full, happy, and already planning which izakaya we’d revisit.

-If you want to experience Shibuya the way Tokyoites do, this tour is the perfect night out, good food, great drinks, and plenty of atmosphere.
+If you want to experience Shibuya the way Tokyoites do, this tour is the perfect night out, with good food, great drinks, and plenty of atmosphere.

 9. Step into the spotlight with Tokyo as your backdrop